aws/aws-encryption-sdk-cli/README.rst

 Input and Output
 ================

-For the most part, the behavior of ``aws-encryption-cli`` in handling files is based on that of GNU CLIs such as ``cp``.
-A qualifier to this is that when encrypting a file, if a directory is provided as the destination, rather than creating the source filename in the destination directory, a suffix is appended to the destination filename.
-By default the suffix is ``.encrypted`` when encrypting and ``.decrypted`` when decrypting, but a custom suffix can be provided by the caller if desired.
+In general, the ``aws-encryption-cli`` handles files like GNU CLIs, such as ``cp``.
+However, when the output location is a directory, instead of creating a file in the output directory with the same name as the file in the input directory, the ``aws-encryption-cli``it appends a suffix to the filename.
+By default, the suffix is ``.encrypted`` when encrypting and ``.decrypted`` when decrypting, but you can specify a custom suffix.

-If a destination file already exists, the contents will be overwritten.
+If a destination file already exists, the ``aws-encryption-cli`` overwrites the contents by default.

 .. table::